AdityaRaj1440/Contact-Management-System/README.md

          -The find_contact() function allows users to find a contact based on either name or phone number.
          -HTTP GET method is used.
-         -The search parameter is checked to know if it is a Title (Name) or a comnination of number and symbols (phone number).
+         -The search parameter is checked to know if it is a Title (Name) or a combination of number and symbols (phone number).
          -A partial search similar to SQL's "like" operator is used to fetch a list of contacts with similar name/number.

 5. delete_contact()